storyprotocol/ipkit/README.md

 @storyprotocol/storykit:registry=https://npm.pkg.github.com
 ```

-The first line authenticates you with the GitHub package registry, the second line tells npm to use the Storykit package from the GitHub registry.
+The first line authenticates you with the GitHub package registry, the second line tells npm to use the StoryKit package from the GitHub registry.

 3 .
 Add `.npmrc` to your `.gitignore` to keep your access token private.